 Sports Betting Terms And Meanings

-Being familiar with words and phrases that you will frequently encounter when you start to investigate sportsbooks for the first time and understanding them will give you a valuable grounding in the subject and hopefully preclude any frantic ‘Googling’.
+Being familiar with words and phrases that you will frequently encounter when you start to investigate sportsbooks for the first time and understanding them will give you a valuable grounding in the subject.
 The glossary of terms below is far from exhaustive and is just intended to provide a brief introduction, so you may find it beneficial to collate a more comprehensive version in due course.

 Bookie is the abbreviated term for a bookmaker, most often referred to as a ‘sportsbook’ when directly related to online sports betting.